 One Rehab Vehicle - IFD Canteen 1925

-Various support vehicles and reserve apparatus
+Various support vehicles, reserve apparatus and blockers.

-The Irving Fire Department has Thermal Imaging Cameras on all front line fire apparatus.
+Thermal Imaging Camera The Irving Fire Department has Thermal Imaging Cameras on all front line fire apparatus.
 These instruments allow the firefighters to do the following:

 Conduct search and rescue in wooden areas or water

 Find hidden fires in walls